zilbi/academic-foundations/cpp-coursework/bank/README.md

 ## Key Features

-- Thread-safe `bank::ledger`, `bank::user`, and `bank::transaction` model.
+- Thread-safe `bank::ledger`, `bank::user`, and `bank::transaction` model
-- Atomic user creation and account access through the shared ledger.
+- Atomic user creation and account access through the shared ledger
-- Exception-safe money transfers with rollback on logical errors.
+- Exception-safe money transfers with rollback on logical errors
-- Per-user transaction history with snapshot-based inspection.
+- Per-user transaction history with snapshot-based inspection
-- Blocking transaction iterator for real-time monitoring of new transactions.
+- Blocking transaction iterator for real-time monitoring of new transactions
-- Multithreaded synchronization using mutexes and condition variables.
+- Multithreaded synchronization using mutexes and condition variables
-- TCP server interface based on Boost.Asio.
+- TCP server interface based on Boost.Asio
-- Parallel client handling, including multiple clients acting on behalf of the same user.
+- Parallel client handling, including multiple clients acting on behalf of the same user

 ## Skills Demonstrated